-- a.
+a.
 Unfold the antenna mounting template (supplied in the Customer Welcome Kit) and place it onto the mounting surface.
-Make sure the "FWD" (forward) arrow points toward the bow and is parallel to the vessel's centerline (see Figure 15). - NOTE: You don't need to mount the antenna exactly on the vessel's centerline, but the antenna's forward arrow must be parallel to it. - b.
+Make sure the "FWD" (forward) arrow points toward the bow and is parallel to the vessel's centerline (see Figure 15).

+NOTE: You don't need to mount the antenna exactly on the vessel's centerline, but the antenna's forward arrow must be parallel to it.

+- b.
 Using a light hammer and center punch, mark the locations for the four mounting holes and cable access hole on the mounting surface in the locations indicated on the template. - c.
 Drill a 1/2" (13 mm) hole at the four mounting hole locations you marked in Step b.
-Later, you will insert four M10 bolts from below to secure the antenna to the mounting surface. - d.
-Cut out the 2" (50 mm) cable access hole in the location you marked in Step b.
+Later, you will insert four 3/8"-16 bolts through these holes to secure the antenna to the mounting surface. - d.
+Cut out the 3" (80 mm) cable access hole in the location you marked in Step b.
 Smooth the edges of the hole to protect the cables.
 Later, you will route the data, power, and RF cables through this hole and into the vessel. - e.
 Clean and dry the antenna mounting surface. - f.
 Peel off the paper backing from the supplied foam seal to expose the adhesive.
 Then press the foam seal down firmly onto the mounting surface, ensuring the hole in the foam seal aligns with the cable access hole in the mounting surface (see Figure 15).

 NOTE: Apply the foam seal to the vessel mounting surface, not to the antenna's baseplate.
-You will have difficulty connecting cables to the antenna if the foam seal is attached to the baseplate.

-Figure 15: Antenna Mounting Holes Layout
+You will have difficulty connecting the cables to the antenna if the foam seal is attached to the baseplate.
+Figure 15: Antenna Mounting Holes Layout a.
+Remove the six #10-32 Phillips screws securing the radome to the baseplate (see Figure 16).
+Carefully lift the radome straight up until clear of the antenna assembly and set it aside in a safe place.